-Critical thinking: you might have seen it featured in job ads or heard people talking about the importance of critical thinking.
+Critical thinking: you might have seen it listed in job ads or heard people talking about the importance of critical thinking.
 But what's critical thinking?
 And how do you go about adjusting the way you think about things to become less emotional, and more critical?

 That’s a lot of questions, but this guide has the answers.
 Below, we’ll break down the complex concept of critical thinking into simpler chunks, as well as providing examples of critical thinking in action.
 By the end, you’ll have a much clearer picture of what critical thinking is and how it can help you grow in your career and personal life.